-A short walking trail takes you through the garden, enabling you to admire the beautiful array of woodland and prairie plants.
+A short trail takes you through the garden, enabling you to admire the beautiful array of woodland and prairie plants.
 Keep your eye out for trout lily (Erythronium americanum), prairie crabapple (Malus ioensis), and eastern redbud (Cercis canadensis).